 3. Consider file size and compression

 If file size is one of the concerns, choose formats that provide compression without a huge loss of quality.
 That’s important when handling large files or when you have limited space.
-Compression lets you reduce the file size without affecting its quality.
+You can also use a video compressor to reduce the file size without affecting its quality.
 This is helpful when sharing files online or storing them on devices with restricted storage capacity.
+So, if you leverage professional video production and have to deal with videos and content that take up a lot of space this might be your solution.
+Deleting cookie files and cache can also help free up storage space, ensuring that your device runs more efficiently.

 4. Quality and resolutions